squid-cache/squid-cache.github.io/Features/SourceLayout.rst

 == Dependency Issues: ==
  * Cache manager '''storeAppendPrintf''' - just about every component uses this old function to dump it's stats to the cache manager output.
 It depends on !StoreEntry which pulls in the entire store component tree.
 We need to make it use something something smaller.
   * An earlier attempt was made to use !StoreEntryStream, but that still pulls in StoreEntry.
   * !MemBuf is looking like a good all-purpose buffer we can have the components dump their text into.
-Which is then dumped into a !StoreEntry by the cache manager
+Which is then dumped into a !StoreEntry by the cache manager.
+TODO: this probably shoudl be switched to SBuf or SBufList now.

  * '''debugs()''' macro handling still has a small circular dependency with libsquid/libbase files and file IO.